Prospective Residents and Fellows

 The USA Neurology Residency Program has transitioned to categorical status and has incorporated the prerequisite training into its curriculum.

-The entry of foreign nationals to the United States is governed by the US Immigration and Nationality Act, which is administered by the US Department of Homeland Security Customs and Immigration Service (USCIS) and US Department of Labor Regulations.
-All offers of employment must be contingent on the foreign national being able to secure the appropriate permissions to work in the US which then shall be provided to USAH as part of the pre-employment process.
-Failure to complete this process before or on the first day of employment is a violation of US employment regulations and will result in termination of the offer of employment.
+The entry of foreign nationals to the United States is governed by the U.S. Immigration and Nationality Act, which is administered by the U.S. Citizenship and Immigration Services and U.S. Department of Labor.
+All offers of employment must be contingent on the foreign national being able to secure the appropriate permissions to work in the U.S., which then shall be provided to USAH as part of the pre-employment process.
+Failure to complete this process before or on the first day of employment is a violation of U.S. employment regulations and will result in termination of the offer of employment.

 The only immigration statuses for foreign nationals to apply for residency/fellowship training at our institution are legal permanent resident of the United States or J-1 visa/status.